-“No transit is foreseen from urban centres to villages… this is not allowed.
+“No transit is foreseen from urban centers to villages… this is not allowed.
 If it is necessary to close toll booths this will be done too,” government spokesman Stelios Petsas said Friday.

-In a report before Saturday’s briefing, public health organisation EODY said 1,524 out of 22,437 tests had produced a positive result, a percentage of 6.8 percent.
+In a report before Saturday’s briefing, public health organization EODY said 1,524 out of 22,437 tests had produced a positive result, a percentage of 6.8 percent.

-On the other hand, RESIDENTS of the Federal Capital Territory (FCT), Lagos State and Ogun State face possible extension of the ongoing 14-day Coronavirus lockdown if they continue to violate the stay-at-home order.
+On the other hand, RESIDENTS of the Federal Capital Territory (FCT), Lagos State, and Ogun State face a possible extension of the ongoing 14-day Coronavirus lockdown if they continue to violate the stay-at-home order.

 The federal government warned on Friday that the only way to stop the spread of the deadly virus is for the people to play the part the government expects of them.